Amount of fluoride regularly consumed in fluoridated areas exceeds doses repeatedly linked to IQ loss and other neurotoxic effects.

 One recent study from China found that children ingesting just 1.4 milligrams of fluoride each day suffered a 5-point loss in IQ.
 Some children living in fluoridated areas in the United States ingest doses comparable to this level.

 Research also shows that some Americans have fluoride levels in their urine and blood that equal or exceed the levels linked to cognitive deficits.

 "As with lead, fluoride is a neurotoxic and an endocrine disrupting substance that has no place in our drinking water," Connett states.
 "The EPA should follow Europe's lead and end fluoridation."

 EPA has 90 days to respond to the Petition.

-*News Release by Fluoride Action Network: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Fluoride Action Network).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.